Frank O'Connor (director)

 Frank O'Connor (died November 22, 1959) was an American character actor and director involved in approximately 300 productions.
 He was a director of several films; he also penned multiple screenplays.

 Career

 In 1920, Frank O'Connor arrived in Hollywood, where he joined the Lasky Players.
 Henry Miller mentored him.
 Later, O'Connor was a freelance writer and character actor.
 After a career as a film director, he attempted to produce his own and, in the words of the San Francisco Examiner, "went broke"; he subsequently worked as an extra.

 Personal life

-O'Connor was married to a woman named Susan, and they had three children; he died in Los Angeles, California on November 22, 1959, at 78 years old.
+O'Connor was married to a woman named Susan, and they had three children; his great-granddaughter is Julie Brown.
+He died in Los Angeles, California on November 22, 1959, at 78 years old.

 Partial filmography

 Throughout his career, O'Connor was involved in approximately 300 films with various roles, including actor, director, and writer: